Adam Newman: Storylines

 In August 2016, Chloe returned to Genoa City again to frame Adam for poisoning Constance Bingham.
 When Adam found the evidence to clear his name, it disappeared and he winds up in prison.
 Victor later helped Adam escape and planned to help Adam leave the country with Chelsea and Connor.
 Adam decided to let Nick care for and be a father to Christian.
 Adam and Chelsea escape with Connor to a cabin.
 Connor, at the time, was sick so Chelsea called Nick to help her get medication for Connor in town while Adam stayed at the cabin, seen as he was wanted and Chelsea didn't want him risked getting arrested.
 After Nick and Chelsea, Chloe appeared at the cabin and shot Adam with a tranquilizer gun.
-She then revealed that she had never forgiven him for Delia’s death and that she wanted him to suffer the same fate Delia did.
+She then revealed that she had never forgiven him for Delia's death and that she wanted him to suffer the same fate Delia did.
 When Chelsea returned with Nick, the cabin exploded and Adam was presumed dead as DNA evidence indicated that he was inside at the time.

-In April 2019, Victor met with a mysterious man in Las Vegas.
-Nikki becomes suspicious and wants to find out what Victor was hiding so she hires Rey Rosales (Jordi Vilasuso) to track him down.
-Sharon later joins Rey on his investigation and they both leave for Las Vegas.
-Later, Victor catches onto them and makes a surprise visit to their hotel room, where he revealed to Sharon that Adam is confirmed alive and survived the explosion at the cabin.
-He also said Adam has amnesia and has no memory prior to the explosion.
-He asked Sharon to meet with Adam to help him regain his memory and gave her Adam's phone number.
-Sharon later meets with Adam at an apartment after he texted her the location.
-The two talk about their past and how they were connected.
-Sharon then convinces Adam to return to Genoa City to see if his brain will trigger any memories, in which he agrees.
-Soon after Adam returns to town, he is shot by an unknown assailant, traumatizing him enough to gain his memories back.
-After recovering from surgery, he hires a private investigator to track down Chloe Mitchell, who he affirms shot him.
-Adam later finds out that Chelsea got re-married and that her new husband adopted Connor.
-Devastated by this news, he tries to get custody of his other son, Christian, who is fathered by Nick.